 Multiple myeloma education and support groups

 Living with multiple myeloma, and caring for someone who has it, requires physical and emotional support.
-Here is a short list of organizations that provide education and support groups that may be able to help.
+Here is a short list of independent organizations that provide education and support groups that may be able to help.
 For additional organizations not listed here, use the Janssen Advocacy Connector.

 The American Cancer Society offers information, day-to-day help, and emotional support to cancer patients as well as their family and friends.
 From free lodging and transportation to help making decisions about your care, they offer programs, services, and resources that can help you on your journey.